Anguilla

 Permit Issuance:

-Drone activity is overseen by Air Safety Support International and Anguilla aviation authorities.
+Drone operations are overseen through the Air Safety Support International framework and Anguilla aviation authorities.

 https://www.airsafety.aero/